How to Properly Clean an Apartment Before the Big Move

 Kitchen cleaning steps:

-3. Use dish soap and hot water for stone or laminate countertops and a multipurpose wood or stainless steel cleaner.
+• Use dish soap and hot water for stone or laminate countertops, and a multipurpose wood or stainless steel cleaner for appropriate surfaces.

 TIP: Use a mixture of baking soda, hydrogen peroxide, and dish soap to remove the worst grease stains.